cromelex/pages-garden/content/technology/projects/smart photo frame.md

 I went ahead and ordered one the same day!

-The screen is nice and bright, and although the frame itself is quite slow, it is just *bearable* enough in that it is still usable.
+The screen is nice and bright, and although the frame itself is quite slow (more on this later), it is just *bearable* enough in that it is still usable.
 The frame is relatively inexpensive, being regularly on sale at a decent discount, be it on Amazon, Aliexpress, or Arzopa's own website.

 I won't reproduce the guide in full, and instead just point you towards **photinus**'s  [guide again](https://github.com/photinus/HomeAssistant-Misc/blob/master/Arzopa.md).
 There isn't a lot to it: